EnEmerson/rotten-tomatoes-web-scraping/README.md

 * Paste the data into a row in Excel
 * Use the 'Text-to-Columns' function in the Data ribbon to separate the rows (use '^' as delimiter first)
 * Copy the new, delimited row and paste it into a new row using 'Paste > Special > Transpose'
-* Once again, use the 'Text-to-Columns' function on this new column to separate the rows
+* Once again, use the 'Text-to-Columns' function on this new column to separate the rows (use '\*' as delimiter)

 **The data should now be nicely separated and easy to read in Excel.**